Their unskilled immigrant ancestors came here and built America

 "My grandfather helped fight in World War II.
 He helped develop utilities and telecom systems in this country," McEuen, 36, a vice president at a US manufacturing company, said of the man for whom he's named.
 "He raised two kids, who raised four kids, who are all raising families of their own, are all gainfully employed and have successful careers and work really hard."

-The Kastelics, who became the Kastels in America, left their jobs as farmers in rural Central Europe for the promise of work.
+The Kastelics, who became the Kastles in America, left their jobs as farmers in rural Central Europe for the promise of work.
 No one spoke English or had many skills, so McEuen's great-grandfather took a job as a coal miner.
 His wife worked as a seamstress.

 As McEuen's grandfather grew up in West Virginia and Ohio, he stayed in school, became an accomplished athlete in three sports and held an after-school job.
-John Kastel and his brother were the first in their family to graduate from high school.
+John Kastle and his brother were the first in their family to graduate from high school.

 It was Bell Labs that gave the young immigrant the opportunity that would change his life, McEuen said.
 He placed well on an employment entrance test.
 "Ma Bell" acted like a second mother.

-Note: Correction: A previous version of this story misspelled the last name of Jonathan McEuen's ancestors, the Kastles.